TheDoctorMax/intro-to-github/README.md

   Add your open source license, GitHub uses Creative Commons Attribution 4.0 International.
 -->

-## This is a new line added to the Readme.md file
+# This is a new line added to the Readme.md file
+# This line is introduced via new branch and merge to main using pull request

 # Introduction to GitHub